heroofkvackers/Morkeskygge/README.md

 - Balance tweaks.
 - One-tap power attacks.

-Known Issues in 1.0.0 beta:
-- Some landscape seams here and there.
-We are currently looking into it.
-- QuickLoot IE menus not always showing up when you hover over a body.
-This may just be a small glitch, but should it become a bigger problem, there shall be a remedy for it.
-- Holding Left Shift while attacking causes your character to play a strange in-place sword-swinging animation.
-To fix this, try not to hold down Left Shift when attacking.
-Dodge to break your character out of the loop.
-The base animation should play normally then.
-Otherwise, we are looking into the issue so holding down Left Shift doesn't result in the animation playing.

 # MCM
 You may find that some mods in the MCM menus may need some adjusting from the very beginning: